wrrnlim/TabViewer/README.md

 ## Installation

+TabViewer is currently in pre-release (beta).
 To install, go to the [releases](https://github.com/wrrnlim/TabViewer/releases/) page and download the setup `.zip` for the latest release.
-Your browser and/or operating system may detect the installer as malicious and prompt you to not download/run this file.
-You may need to manually approve the download and allow the setup to run.
-Each release will have a VirusTotal check and a checksum to verify that the download does not contain any viruses.
+Each release has a VirusTotal check and a checksum to verify that the download does not contain any viruses.

 ## Usage